JSideris/DOThtml/pages/documentation/quickstart/overview.md

 </ul>
 ```

-The object `dot` is only called as a fuction when you are chosing a target to write to.
+The object `dot` is only called as a function when you are choosing a target to write to.
 A lot is happening behind the scenes, so check out the [general concepts](/documentation/concepts) page for a more thorough understanding of the *dot builder object*.

 ## Events